Dkaban/Assembly-C-Comparisons/README.md

 # Assembly-C-Comparisons

+### Languages: C, Assembly
-This is a repo comparing C and Assembly languages
+This repo shows C code before and after it has been assembled.
+It also demonstrates working assembly code and how loop unrolling affects the size of the assembly code.